-Transferwise would, in fact, give us €44,378, more than a €1,000 difference compared to PayPal, while Currencyfair would give us ¢44,332, which is also significantly better than PayPal.
+TransferWise would, in fact, give us €44,378, more than a €1,000 difference compared to PayPal, while Currencyfair would give us ¢44,332, which is also significantly better than PayPal.

 I personally find it unacceptable to drop a thousand euros like that.
-Which is why I will continue to withdraw using the silly method of withdrawing $2,500 at a time, simply because the total cost is still much lower.
+This is why I will continue to withdraw using the silly method of withdrawing $2,500 at a time, simply because the total cost is still much lower.
 Using that method, as I showed you in another post, you can get PayPal to send USD directly to your credit card, whatever its currency.

 Have you managed to find a better solution to this problem?
 Let me know in the comments section.

 - How to Time PayPal Withdrawals to Get the Best Currency Exchange Rate

 - 🧐 Are You Losing out from PayPal’s Exchange Rates?